-Tamara Bhalla is an associate professor of American Studies and affiliate faculty in the Asian Studies program.
+Tamara Bhalla is an associate professor and chair of American Studies and affiliate faculty in the Asian Studies program.
 Professor Bhalla’s research focuses on the social, cultural, and community-building uses and values of multiethnic literatures.
 Other research interests include Asian American and South Asian American literary and cultural studies, Afro-Asian feminisms, ethnic American reading communities, and literary reception.

 Professor Bhalla teaches both introductory and upper-level core courses in the American Studies department on Asian American literature and culture, multiethnic literatures and cultures, and post-1965 narratives of immigration to the United States.
 She received her PhD in English Language and Literature from the University of Michigan.

 - Reading Together, Reading Apart: Identity, Belonging, and South Asian American Community.
 University of Illinois Press, Asian American Experience Series, November 2016